 5. Demand for Analytics

-6. Focus on Interdepartmental integration
+6. Focus on Interdepartmental Integration

-Additionally, the need for digital solutions will grow as more human contact centre agents choose to work remotely.
+Additionally, the need for digital solutions will grow as more human contact center agents choose to work remotely.
 It will become tougher to maintain business consistency if, for instance, a digital employee is unable to report for duty because of a system malfunction.
 The development of technology to control AI-based products like digital assistants will therefore increase.